Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

     sudo gem install bundler

+If you installed via RVM and gem is not found, run the following

+    bash -l
+    rvm use ruby-1.9.2-p290@global

 To get bundle to work with the system Ruby, you might need to make a symbolic link:

     sudo ln -s /var/lib/gems/1.8/bin/bundle /usr/local/bin/bundle